The Difference between Academic Advisors and Career Counselors

 Career Counselors will ask just the right questions to find out what motivates you to work hard and what kinds of jobs will be rewarding for you.
 Career Counselors will help you identify your priorities in a career and see how your personality matches careers that meet your priorities.
 Once you have a career (or two) in mind, Career Counselors will refer you to an advisor to learn about the degree(s) that help you enter your chosen career field.

-3. Attend the Major League Series
+3. Attend Major Things: An Advising Center Original Series